Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

         at org.junit.Assert.failNotEquals(Assert.java.834)
         at ArithmeticTest.testSum(AritmeticTest.java:25)

 This is saying that the test on line 25 of ArithmeticTest.java failed.
+You'll see that even though `testSum` included many `assert` statements, you only saw the first failure (even though all of the later asserts would have failed as well!)

+This is because JUnit tests are short-circuiting – as soon as one of the asserts in a method fails, it will output the failure and move on to the next test.

 Try clicking on the `ArithmeticTest.java:25` and IntelliJ will take you straight to the failed test.

 Now fix the bug, either by inspecting Arithmetic.java and finding the bug, or using the IntelliJ debugger to step through the code until you reach the bug.